eigerco/polka-storage/pallets/market/README.md

 - `DealNotFound` - Tried to activate a deal which is not in the system.
 - `DealActivationError` - Tried to activate a deal, but data doesn't make sense.
 Details are in the logs.
 - `DealsTooLargeToFitIntoSector` - Sum of all of the deals piece sizes for a sector exceeds sector size.
-- `TooManyDealsPerBlock` - Tried to activate too many deals at a given start_block.
+- `TooManyDealsPerBlock` - Tried to activate too many deals at a given `start_block`.